data-dot-all/dataall/documentation/userguide/docs/s3_datasets.md

 ### (Going Further) Support for Datasets with Externally-Managed Glue Catalog

 If the dataset you are trying to import relates to Glue Database that is managed in a separate account, data.all's import dataset feature can also handle importing and sharing these type of datasets in data.all.
-Assuming the following pre-requisites are copmlete:
+Assuming the following pre-requisites are complete:

 - There exists an AWS Account (i.e. the Catalog Account) which is:
   - Onboarded as a data.all environment (e.g. Env A)